Mortgage declined on affordability

 Different lenders have different ways to assess self-employed income.
 For example, a lender who is based solely on retained profits might not be able to provide a mortgage, while a specialist provider would.

 Self-employed applicants are often assessed on the average of their last two years’ earnings.
-However, your borrowing power may increase if you are paired with a lender that bases their mortgages upon your last twelve months’ accounts.
+However, your borrowing power may increase if you are paired with a lender that bases their mortgages on your past 12 months’ accounts.

 Does bad credit affect mortgage affordability?